isaacnmm/pestpolicy-hugo2XX/content/posts/types-of-paint-sprayers/index.md

 ###  6. Material and Durability

 The material strength of your paint sprayer should offer unmatched service life and resist wear and tear when in use.
-Most paint sprayers are manufactured using plastic and metal reinforcement go for self
+Most paint sprayers are manufactured using plastic and metal reinforcement go for self-hardened metal and heavy-duty plastic material options.
-- hardened metal and heavy
-- duty plastic material options.
 Importantly, check the net weight for better user matching.

 ###  7. Design and Color